 Alta Rancho Pet & Bird Hospital is a full service veterinary facility with high tech diagnostic imaging capabilities available for pets in Alta Loma, Rancho Cucamonga, Upland, Ontario, Claremont, Fontana, and the entire Inland Empire.
 The combination of the different diagnostic modalities available to us here, allow for prompt and accurate diagnosis of your pets medical problem without leaving Rancho Cucamonga.

-When we need more detailed information about particular organ systems we turn to our Diagnostic Ultrasound machine.
+When we need more detailed information about particular organ systems we turn to diagnostic ultrasound.
 This machine allows us to detect abnormalities inside soft tissue organs such as the liver, kidneys, bladder, intestines and spleen.
-Ultrasound is also invaluable for the diagnosis of heart problems, as this modality allows us to measure not only the shape, but the function of the heart muscle.
+Ultrasound is also invaluable for the diagnosis of heart problems, as this modality allows us to measure both the shape and function of the heart muscle.

-Ultrasound can also be used to help obtain Ultrasound also helps us obtain biopsies of diseased tissue.
+Ultrasound can also be used to help obtain biopsies of diseased tissue.
 With ultrasound guidance, we can be certain that our biopsy instrument is located in the appropriate place and is not causing any damage to nearby tissues.

 We have two video-arthroscopes that are used to visualize areas of the body normally inaccessible to us.
 We routinely use these scopes during physical exams to examine the inner recesses of the ear canals.
 They are also used to look down the trachea, as well as in the vagina and rectum.
 With the aid of working sheaths, we can use these instruments to guide biopsy instruments when we are trying to obtain samples for analysis.

 Just about everyone has heard of MRI imaging.
-This technology (Magnetic Resonance Imaging) is routinely used for humans when doctors need the most detailed information about the deep recesses of the body.
+This technology is routinely used for humans when doctors need the most detailed information about the deep recesses of the body.
 It is particularly helpful in locating lesions within the central nervous system.
-With the aid of MRI imaging, we can locate ruptured inter-vertebral disks or tumors in the spinal canal or skull and direct our surgeons to the appropriate location for excision of the problem.
+With the aid of MRI, we can locate ruptured inter-vertebral disks or tumors in the spinal canal or skull and direct our surgeons to the appropriate location for excision of the problem.

 We now have the availability of doing MRI scans right here at our facility in Rancho Cucamonga, CA. A mobile MRI scanner can be brought to our parking lot and our patients are anesthetized and scanned without the need for travel to a referral center.
 Call (909) 297-1813 for more information.

 At Alta Rancho Pet & Bird Hospital, we’re concerned about the millions of pets that go missing each year.
 If your pet runs away or gets stolen, there’s only one way for shelters and law enforcement to identify it and get it back to you.
-Pet microchipping in Rancho Cucamonga is like an insurance policy on your dog or cat, allowing others to help it get home when it’s lost.
-It’s a simple procedure that only takes a few minutes, but one that can save endless hours of worry about your furry family member.
+Pet microchipping at Alta Rancho Pet & Bird Hospital is like an insurance policy on your dog or cat, giving others the necessary information to return your pet to you.
+It’s a simple, inexpensive procedure that only takes a few minutes, but one that can save endless hours of worry about your furry family member.

-Once a microchip is injected into your pet, our Rancho Cucamonga veterinarian will help you to upload your contact information onto the database.
+Once a microchip is injected into your pet, our veterinarian will help you to upload your contact information onto the database.
 It’s important that you keep this information up to date.

 There’s no energy source in a microchip, but just a passive display like the page in a digital book.
 Once someone passes a scanner over a microchip, the contact information connected to it will pop up on a display on a computer.
 This unique ID number will positively identify your dog or cat.